Elderly woman and caregiver forming heart shape outdoors

 • Summers in Florence are hot and humid.
 July and August can be intense.
 If you struggle with heat, plan your visit in spring or fall to get an accurate sense of the climate.

-• Florence has a higher poverty rate than some peer cities — 18.1% — which reflects broader challenges in the Pee Dee region.
+• Florence has a higher poverty rate than some peer cities — approximately 18.9% — which reflects broader challenges in the Pee Dee region.
 The community organizations, churches, and local nonprofits that address these challenges are part of what makes Florence a community worth being part of.

 See local resources for the Florence community →